This website is one of two parallel websites on nonviolent strategy.

 If you would like to read a short article which explains, very simply, the importance of strategic thinking (in this case, when applied tactically), you can do so in my 1996 article ‘The Political Objective and Strategic Goal of Nonviolent Actions’.

-Apart from describing how to develop and implement a nonviolent strategy, this website also includes some other key resources: a few key tools to assist you in developing aspects of your strategy, several case studies chosen because they highlight key points worth knowing when undertaking nonviolent action, and some articles that explain in more detail how to prepare for nonviolent actions (for example, in relation to police/military liaison and if violent repression is anticipated).
+Apart from describing how to plan and implement a nonviolent strategy, this website also includes some other valuable resources: photos and videos of nonviolent actions that highlight key points, a few key tools to assist you in developing components of your strategy, several case studies chosen because they highlight important issues about implementing a nonviolent strategy, and some articles that explain in more detail how to prepare for nonviolent actions (for example, in relation to police/military liaison and if violent repression is anticipated).

 If you now want to explore what this nonviolent strategy website offers, I suggest you start with the Nonviolent Strategy Wheel.